-A utility’s consultations with commission staff and public participation are essential to the development of an effective CEIP and clean energy compliance and progress reports.
-The utility must demonstrate and document how it considered public input in the development of its CEIP and compliance and progress reports through the advisory group process and other stakeholder participation.
+A utility’s consultations with commission staff and public participation are essential to the development of an effective CEIP, biennial update, and compliance reports.
+The utility must demonstrate and document how it considered public input in the development of its CEIP, biennial update, and compliance reports through the advisory group process and other public participation.
 Examples of how a utility may incorporate public input include: using modeling scenarios, sensitivities, and assumptions stakeholders proposed; indicating whether and how the utility used public input; and communicating to stakeholders about how the utility used public input in its analysis and decision-making, including explanations for why any public input was not used.

 (1) Advisory groups.
-The utility must involve all relevant advisory groups in the development of its CEIP and compliance and progress reports, including established low-income, conservation, and resource planning advisory groups.
-The utility must also create and engage an advisory group as part of the process of ensuring the equitable distribution of energy and nonenergy benefits and reduction of burdens to vulnerable populations and highly impacted communities as required in WAC 480-100-650(1)(d), as outlined in subsection (2) of this section.
+The utility must involve all relevant advisory groups in the development of its CEIP, its biennial update, and compliance reports, including established low-income, conservation, and resource planning advisory groups.
+The utility must also create and engage an advisory group as part of the process of ensuring the equitable distribution of energy and nonenergy benefits and reduction of burdens to vulnerable populations and highly impacted communities as required in WAC 480-100-610(4)(c)(i), as outlined in subsection (2) of this section.

 (a) The utility must convene advisory groups at regular meetings open to the public during the planning process.
-A utility must notify advisory groups of company and commission public meetings scheduled to address its CEIP.
+A utility must notify advisory groups of company and commission public meetings scheduled to address its CEIP, biennial update, and compliance reports.

-(b) The utility must document public input at advisory group meetings and demonstrate how the utility considered the public input.
-If the utility considered and rejected the public input, the utility must document the reason for that rejection.
+(b) The utility must document public input gathered through advisory group meetings and other channels and demonstrate how the utility considered the public input.
+To the extent public input was considered but not incorporated into the final plan, the utility should document and demonstrate how the public input was considered in the process, including explanations for why any public input was not used..

-(d) Engaging with conservation, resource planning, low-income, and other advisory groups for the purposes of developing the CEIP does not relieve the utility of the obligation to continue to convene and engage these groups for their individual topical duties.
+(c) Engaging with conservation, resource planning, low-income, and other advisory groups for the purposes of developing the CEIP does not relieve the utility of the obligation to continue to convene and engage these groups for their individual topical duties.
+This section does not supersede existing rules related to those groups.

-(e) Nothing in this section limits utilities from convening and engaging public advisory groups on other topics necessary for the development or duration of a CEIP, and compliance and progress reports.
+(d) Nothing in this section limits utilities from convening and engaging public advisory groups on other topics, such as a distributed energy resources advisory group, necessary for the development or implementation of a CEIP, its biennial update, and compliance report.

+(e) Participation in an advisory group does not restrict groups and individuals from commenting on CEIP filings before the commission.

 (2) Equity advisory group.
-A utility must maintain and engage an external equity advisory group of stakeholders to advise the utility on equity issues including, but not limited to, vulnerable population designation, equity indicator development, data support and development, and decision-making guidance for the utility’s compliance with WAC 480-100-650(1)(d).
+A utility must maintain and engage an external equity advisory group of stakeholders to advise the utility on equity issues including, but not limited to, vulnerable population designation, equity indicator development, data support and development, and recommended approaches for the utility’s compliance with WAC 480-100-610(4)(c)(i).

-(a) The utility must invite and involve the participation of environmental justice and public health advocates, tribes, and representatives from highly impacted communities and vulnerable populations.
+(a) The utility must encourage and include the participation of environmental justice and public health advocates, tribes, and representatives from highly impacted communities and vulnerable populations in addition to other relevant groups.

-(b) A utility must meet regularly with its equity advisory group during the CEIP development and during compliance and progress report development.
+(b) A utility must meet regularly with its equity advisory group during the CEIP development and implementation.
 A utility must provide reasonable advance notice of all equity advisory group meetings.

 (3) Presentation materials available.
-The utility must make available completed presentation materials for each advisory group meeting discussing the CEIP at least five (5) business days prior to the meeting pursuant to subsection (4)(f)(i) of this section.
+The utility must make available completed presentation materials for each advisory group meeting discussing the CEIP at least five (5) business days prior to the meeting pursuant to subsection (5)(g)(i) of this section.